-At his Dallas practice, Dr. Jeffrey Kenkel approaches facelift surgery as a custom procedure, performed differently for each patient.
+At his Dallas and Frisco practice, Dr. Jeffrey Kenkel approaches facelift surgery as a custom procedure, performed differently for each patient.
 The men and women who consult with him about facelifts are a very diverse group, but share a goal of looking great for their age.
 Instead of wanting to look like they did in their 20s or 30s, these patients want to look refreshed and energized.

 Am I a good candidate for the surgery?